ademeglio/reviews-site-full-stack/readme.md

 # Reviews Site, Full Stack
 ## My Notes

   * Review Kit Car Companies.
 Picked three manufactures to look at

 ### To Do
   [ ] Fix broken image for tag at the bottom of review detail.
   [ ] Look at notes from scratch document
   [ ] Menu should be on the right side
   [ ] jscript not working?
+Clicking outside of menu should collapse menu
+  * Ask Aaron:
-Clicking outside of menu should collapse menu [ ] Ask Aaron about calling Jscript in Thyme Leaf.
+      [ ] about calling Jscript in Thyme Leaf.
 I had trouble with that and with the CSS file.
+      * The delete method seems to work but:
+        [ ] In the ReviewController(), the method is giving a cautionary error.
+Ignore or fix?
-  [ ] In desktop max view, force size down.
+        [ ] If you happen to have two tags of the same name, the delete fails [ ] In desktop max view, force size down.
 Go to default sizes?